rahulanddesign/reflectos/README.md

-# reflectos
-a journaling system designed to evolve with the human
-Title: Flame and Brain: A Unified Theory of Elemental Energy and Human Experience
+Flame and Brain: A Unified Theory of Elemental Energy and Human Experience

 Introduction

 Why do flames glow with vibrant colors?
 Why do neurons fire with such precision?
 On the surface, these questions belong to different realms: one to chemistry, the other to neuroscience.
 But what if they are reflections of the same underlying phenomenon?
-In this document, we present a unifying perspective—one where energy, elements, and resonance shape both the fireworks in the sky and the impulses of the human mind.
+In this README, we present a unifying perspective—one where energy, elements, and resonance shape both the fireworks in the sky and the impulses of the human mind.

 1. Conventional Understanding of Flame Colors